 The greatest education in the world is watching the masters at work.

 Welcome to chapter three, which is – like all chapters in this manual – a very important one.
 You will need to have read chapters 1 and 2 in order to fully understand why this third chapter will be overly important to you.

 Chapter 3 is the last element of the educational part of this manual, and after reading this one you’ll finally be ready to start working on your unique style and sound, as well as on your new songs in order to produce your killer album.
-If you still wonder why you should this chapter, then here’s the answer:
+If you still wonder why you should read this chapter, then here’s the answer:

 If you want to become a good writer, then you’ll need to read good books.
 If you want to become a good director, then you’ll need to watch good movies.
 And if you want to become a good musician, then you’ll need to listen to good music.
 If you want to become good, then you will have to listen good music.
 If you want to become great, then you will have to listen to great music.

 It’s as simple as that.
 So here’s what you’ll get in this chapter:

 - Understanding the differences between good and bad will allow you to improve your own music.

 - You will learn about the most important artists of each decade, as well as about their most important songs and albums.

 - You will also learn about technological advances that had a major impact.

 Use the occasion to EXPAND YOUR HORIZON.
 You will surely discover a few great artists, albums and songs you didn’t know yet.
 This chapter is quite condensed, as it’s not a complete historical review.
 I will focus on those elements that will help you to make some real progress.